VSerain/olive-manager/README.md

 The type `request` send to micro service when the manager get an http request

 The type `requestAuth` is send to auth micro service for authenticate the current http request

+## Overall functioning of the architecture

+On start manager, the different micro services connect to the manager and micro service send a request config !

+On manager recieve a http request, the manager check if micro service where the request must be send is load and init.
+If micro service is ok, the manager check if the micro service require an auth, if is true, he (the manager) send a request to auth micro service ('requestAuth').
+If the auth service return an http code 200, this manager send the request to micro service, and after the answer of the micro service, the manager re-send the answer to http client .
+If the auth service return an other http code the manager send the code to http client.